 - What happens if I miss a dose?

 - What should I avoid while using estropipate?

 - What other drugs will affect estropipate?

 What is estropipate?

-Estropipate is a form of estrogen.
-Estrogen is a female sex hormone necessary for many processes in the body.
+Estropipate is a form of estrogen, a female sex hormone produced by the ovaries.
+Estrogen is necessary for many processes in the body.

-Estropipate may also be used for purposes other than those listed in this medication guide.
+Estropipate may also be used for purposes not listed in this medication guide.

 round, yellow, imprinted with barr, 555 727